poring86/ticketing-microservice/README.md

 # How to run the project

-Prerequisites: Docker, Kubernets and skaffold installed on your machine
+Prerequisites: Docker, Kubernetes and skaffold installed on your machine

 ```bash
 # Clone repository